-Bed-side manner
+Bed-side manner Since visits show that people care, they are important for the patients.
 Even if your relative is ventilated and if, because of it, he may have needed to be put to sleep artificially, his sensory organs are not necessarily completely switched off.
 Due to the tube he cannot perceive smells but we know from patients who regained consciousness that, subconsciously, they are aware of familiar voices and touches.

-Therefore, we advise you to speak to your relative about ordinary, day-to-day things that happen at home.
+Therefore, we advise you to speak to your relative about pleasant things.
 Do not necessarily expect a reaction.
-Do not worry about physical contact.
+Don't hesitate to hold your relative's hand.
 The nurse in charge can show you how you can approach your relative without disturbing the medical devices or monitoring equipment.